-If you’re like a lot of workers, you may have doubts about whether you’ll have enough money tucked away to avoid spending your final years living on ramen noodles.
+If you’re like a lot of people, you may have doubts about whether you’ll have enough money tucked away to avoid spending your final years living on ramen noodles.

-Just 28% of respondents said they were “very confident” they would have enough money for a comfortable retirement, according to the 2022 Retirement Confidence Survey prepared by the Employee Benefit Research Institute.
+Just 18% of workers say they are “very confident” they will have enough money for a comfortable retirement, according to the 2023 Retirement Confidence Survey prepared by the Employee Benefit Research Institute.

 Individual workers’ reasons for not being more confident about their retirement savings vary.
 But if you make these mistakes, you’re virtually guaranteed to retire poor.

 You can’t spend your whole life pretending to be rich and then think you’ll retire rich too.

 Living within your means isn’t always glamorous, but it is smart.
 And being smart is what will make you a wealthy retiree.

 Rather than upgrading your smartphone every two years and your car every three, try being content with what you have.
 It doesn’t matter if all your friends are remodeling their kitchens.
 If yours works perfectly fine, leave it be.

 Having a realistic budget is the first step toward living within your means.
 For specifics, check out “8 Secrets to Building a Budget That Works.”